PURPOSE AND GUIDELINES

 (g) Permit-specific information required by submittal checklists distributed by the department in accordance with this section, or other relevant sections of Lewis County Code; and

 (h) Any additional information, identified by the review authority needed to provide the department with sufficient information about the proposed project.
 [Ord.
+1358, 2024; Ord.
 1340 (Exh.
 B), 2022; Ord.
 1325 §1 (Att.
 C), 2021; Ord.
 1269 §8, 2016]

 17.05.070 Determination of completeness - Lapsed applications - Postponed applications.

-(a) The application is complete.
+(a) The application is procedurally complete; or

 (b) Prior to the lapse date, the applicant may request, in writing, an extension in order to provide the required information.
-The review authority may grant up to two three-month extensions if it is determined that the required studies or information warrants additional time.
+The review authority may grant up to two 90-day extensions if it is determined that the required studies or information warrants additional time.
 Financial hardship shall not be considered for extensions of deadlines.

-(d) Lapsed applications will not be further processed; however, they may be resubmitted as a new application with the submittal of full fees.
+(c) Lapsed applications will not be further processed; however, they may be resubmitted as a new application with the submittal of full fees.
 Resubmittal of lapsed applications shall be governed by the regulations in effect at the time of the resubmittal.

 (a) Forward the application(s) for processing and the scheduling of a public hearing, if a hearing is required;

-(c) Provide notice of the application, in accordance with LCC 17.05.080.
+(c) If applicable, provide notice of the application, in accordance with LCC 17.05.080.

 17.05.080 Notice of application.